gvwilson/thirdbit/src/fiction/makers-return/index.md

 After ignoring her for a few moments,
 Melia's younger sister glanced at her.
 "Sorry," she said insincerely,
-"But we've got too many people already."
+"But we got too many people already."

-Sindy waited just long enough for the moment to become uncomfortable before saying,
 "Sure,"
+Sindy said,
-and turning away.
+turning away.
 Feeling more alone than ever,
-she walked slowly over to the toybox, took out three cloth balls, and started to practice juggling, just like she had every day last week.
+she walked over to the toybox, took out three cloth balls, and started to practice juggling.
+She was much better at it than she wanted to be.

 "It's not my fault," she wanted to say, except she didn't know who she would say it to.